High Wycombe and Penn Road Cemetery regulations

 Crosses must be erected on a suitable base not exceeding 750mm (29.25 inches) x 600 mm (23.4 inches) and have a shaft not less than 75mm (2.92 inches) thick.

-4. Vases must be erected singly or with a memorial provided that the vase does not exceed 200mmm (7.8 inches) in height and is erected on a suitable plinth or bearer not exceeding 750mm (29.25 inches) x 600mm (23.4 inches).
+Vases must be erected singly or with a memorial provided that the vase does not exceed 200mm (7.8 inches) in height and is erected on a suitable plinth or bearer not exceeding 750mm (29.25 inches) x 600mm (23.4 inches)

 A bored vase hole to include an aluminium flower container may be included with the stone providing it does not exceed the stated dimensions above.

-This is a specially designated area within the High Wycombe cemetery where the right of burial has been granted to the Child Bereavement Charity for the burial of babies and children up to 3 years and ashes of children up to 14 years free of charge.
+There are specially designated areas within the Cemeteries for the burial of babies and children up to 3 years and ashes of children up to 14 years free of charge.

 Memorials should conform to the following: